ololade97/evm-free-memory-pointer/README.md

 mstore(add(ptr, 0x20), 200) // also takes 32 bytes
 ```

 In mstore(ptr, 100), 100 is stored at 0x80.
-What this mstore(add(ptr, 0x20), 200) is saying is - add 0x20 to 0x80.
+What "mstore(add(ptr, 0x20), 200)" is saying is - add 0x20 to 0x80.
 The addition givees you this new free memory position - 0xA0.
 We would talk about how this is so soon.
 Now store 200 in 0xA0.

 By doing this, 200 will not overwrite 100.
 You can access either of the value by declaring as done above: